isaacwallace123/Discord-V14-MusicBot/README.md

 # Discord Music Player

-This discord music player, programmed entirely by Isaac J. Wallace, is a discord bot & application that is able to properly handle FFMPEG and youtube extraction integration to allow users to listen to music while in a discord call.
+This discord music player, programmed entirely using JavaScript, is a discord bot & application that is able to properly handle FFMPEG and youtube extraction integration to allow users to listen to music while in a discord call.

 ## Installation